Dempsy/dempsy/README.md

 ## Download

 Dempsy is currently releases as a set of libraries and version 0.6 is now in the Maven Central Repository.
-Please see the section on [Prerequisites](Prerequisites) for more information.
+Please see the section on [Prerequisites](https://github.com/Dempsy/Dempsy/wiki/Prerequisites) for more information.RE

 ## Current Work